-Accelerant has undertaken six stress scenarios as part of its 2021 ORSA.
+Accelerant has discussed and agreed to several stress and scenario analyses.
 In defining these analyses, the Board considered different scenarios that the Company could be exposed to in a 1 in a 200-year event.
+The sections below provide the details of these scenarios, including the assumptions taken, the SCR calculations, the summary of results and any identified management actions.